coliff/html5-email-regex/README.md

 # email-regex

 An email address validator (which includes checking a valid TLD is used) in pure HTML with no JavaScript or dependencies.
-It could be used to improve the user experience by rejecting people's mistyped email addresses.
+It could be used to improve the user experience by rejecting mistyped email addresses.

 ## How does it work?